What NH Graduates Need to Know about Insurance

 When you make the transition from college to "real-life," everything changes.

 At HPM Insurance we have been working with graduates for decades and understand your financial pressure.
 We understand that you are just starting off and may have college loans or credit card debt to repay.
 Because we are an independent insurance agency we are able to shop your insurance around for the best coverage and price from the more than a dozen companies we represent.
 We are a local, well-established business who is here for you when you need us.
-Why call a face-less 800# when you email us (admin@HPMinsurance.com) when it is convenient for you.
-If you want to drop by or call, we are local and your policy is handled by the same risk manager every time.
+Why call a face-less 800# when you email us Info@HPMinsurance.com when it is convenient for you.
+If you want to drop by or call, we have local offices in Amherst and Bedford with your policy being handled by the same risk manager every time.

 Insurance can appear intimidating to anyone.
 Don't fool yourself and pretend you know insurance.
 You will realize you don't understand insurance only after something happens and you don't have the coverage you thought.
 Get someone on your side to help you find the coverage and price to fit your needs.